galenhuntington/hmp3-ng/README.md

 ##  hmp3-ng

-The `hmp3` music player, written in Haskell, dates to 2005, and has a curses-based interface which can be used in a text terminal.
+The `hmp3` music player, written in Haskell, dates to 2005, and has a curses interface for use in a text terminal.
+However, it has become
-But it has become abandonware: the last update was in June 2008, and it no longer builds with today's Haskell and standard libraries.
+abandonware: the last update was in June 2008, and it no longer builds with today’s Haskell and standard libraries.

-This repository is a work in progress to resurrect this software.
+This repository is an effort to resurrect this software.

 The original Darcs repo has vanished from the Internet.
 However, I have a copy I checked out in 2008 (to hack on!) with all the patches